 Most antidepressants come with lengthy lists of side effects.
 For seniors, the addition of these drugs to existing dosing schedules may not be the best way to manage depression.
 Fortunately, there are a number of safe and natural therapies for alleviating depression aging adults can rely on instead.
-Scottsdale senior home care experts offer the following suggestions.
+Chandler home care experts offer the following suggestions.

 Evaluate Lifestyle Choices